apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

 ## What is referencing an external component?

 Some database clusters rely on metadata storage for distributed coordination and dynamic configuration.
 However, as the number of database clusters increases, the metadata storage itself can consume a significant amount of resources.
-Examples of such components include Zookeeper in Pulsar.
+Examples of such components include ZooKeeper in Pulsar.
 To reduce overhead, you can reference the same external component in multiple database clusters now.

 Referencing an external component in KubeBlocks means referencing an external or KubeBlocks-based component in a declarative manner in a KubeBlocks cluster.